vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Something _might_ be wrong on our side and we are working to fix it!

 It _might_ also be a problem with your request, and that our validation does not catch it.

+Please make sure the JSON paylod in your API request validates.
+That is the most common source of this type of error.

 In other words: We should perhaps have returned `HTTP 400 Bad Request`.
 You can use
 [Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md)